lumi-git/kattisLauncher/README.md

 - inputMode
     - > The mode of input you want to use based on inputModes enum

-- exerciseFile
+- exerciseFolder
-    - > The name of the file you coded in
+    - > The name of the folder where your exercise is located (The folder must be in the Exercises folder, and the name must be the same as the python file)

-- inputFile
-    - > The path of the input file you want to use

-- outputFile
-    - > The path of the output file you want to use

 - PythonShortcut
     - > The shortcut you want to use to run the python file